Celebrities, politicians saddened by author Harper Lee's death

 Bush, who awarded Lee a Presidential Medal of Freedom in 2007, said she had been a voice for tolerance.

-Author Stephen King (@StephenKing) honoured not only Lee’s work but the influence her talent had on another famed author.
+Author Stephen King (@StephenKing) honored not only Lee’s work but the influence her talent had on another famed author.

 “Let’s celebrate the life of Harper Lee, who wrote an American classic and helped her friend Truman Capote write another,” King tweeted Friday.